ryanwholey/app-helm-chart/README.md

-# waypoint-app-helm-chart
+# app-helm-chart
-Test Helm chart for deploying generic apps via Waypoint
+A Helm chart for deploying generic applications